 Balancing neurotransmitters (otherwise known as correcting disrupted brain chemistry) is one of the issues I work the most on with my clients.
-Simply because neurotransmitters are involved in pretty much every aspect of health, but especially when we are dealing with conditions like Candida, SIBO, IBS and other functional gut disorders, adrenal fatigue, depression, anxiety disorders, OCD or any other mental health issue, sugar and carb addiction, compulsive overeating or binge eating, or drug and alcohol addiction.
+Simply because neurotransmitters are involved in pretty much every aspect of health, but especially when we are dealing with conditions like Candida, SIBO, IBS, and other functional gut disorders, adrenal fatigue, depression, anxiety disorders, OCD, or any other mental health issue, excess sympathetic nervous system activity (aka sympathetic dominance), sugar and carb addiction, compulsive overeating or binge eating, or drug and alcohol addiction.

-Neurotransmitters are also formed in and used by the gut or the alimentary canal (from esophagus to anus) and known as the enteric nervous system.
+Neurotransmitters are also formed in and used by the gut or the alimentary canal (from the esophagus to anus) and are known as the enteric nervous system.
 For example, serotonin and GABA play a critical role in gut motility and other digestive functions.
 However, it’s important to note that the brain cannot use the neurotransmitters formed in the gut.
-Neurotransmitters used by the brain must be formed in the brain.
+Neurotransmitters used by the brain must be formed in the brain, but the gut can affect the brain through the vagus nerve.

 Two Basic Principles Involved in Balancing Neurotransmitters.